Honours and Anniversaries

 In order to request a congratulatory message from Her Majesty The Queen, friends or family must download and complete an application form (click here).
 Please return it to the Anniversaries Office, Buckingham Palace, London SW1A 1AA no sooner than three weeks before the celebration date.
 It is possible to receive a belated message up to six months after the event.
 The Anniversaries Office will write to confirm that the application has been received and approved.

-If you would like the Lord Lieutenant to personally deliver the message then please contact the Assistant Clerk to the Lieutenancy to make the arrangement.
+If you would like the Lord Lieutenant to personally deliver the message then please contact the PA to the Lord Lieutenant to make the arrangement.
 If the Lord Lieutenant is unable, through commitments, to delver the message personally he will arrange for the Vice Lord Lieutenant or one of his Deputy Lieutenants to attend.

 Please note that you do need to provide the Anniversaries Office with documentary proof of the occasion – a photocopy of the celebrant’s birth certificate, which will be returned to you in due course.
 You will receive prompt acknowledgement of your application confirming that a message will be sent and returning all documents to you.